 Applications to the professional practice and all support materials are due to the program director by March 1st (Fall Cohort) or October 1st (Spring Cohort).

 - Does the program use a wait list for students not admitted into the program?
 Yes.
 The program does use a wait list if enrollment of the program exceeds faculty and clinical placements slots.

 - How often does the program admit students into the program?
-Students are admitted into the program once a year, in the fall semester.
+Students are admitted into the program twice a year.
+The program has the ability to admit in the fall and spring semesters.

 - Does your program admit students for clinical experiences in their freshman year?
 Yes, as long as students meet the admission requirements for the program they may be admitted into the program as an incoming freshman.
 It is possible for individuals to take dual credit or be admitted into early admission into some college and university settings.
 The program does recommend that students interested in the possibility to contact the program director in the summer between the junior and senior years.